• Free shipping on all orders

 The History of Dogs

-1. Dogs are one of the two most popular domesticated animals in the world (along with cats).
+1. Dogs are the most popular domesticated animal in the world (with cats at number two).

 2. Dogs were first domesticated between 14,000 & 29,000 years ago, making them one of the first animals ever domesticated by humans.